awesome-gptX/awesome-gpt/README.zh-cn.md

 - [chatgpt-dl](https://github.com/jiayao/chatgpt-dl) Another ChatGPT to Markdown extension, it intercepts the API call to retrieve the original markdown.
 - [chatgpt-enhancement-extension](https://github.com/sailist/chatgpt-enhancement-extension) An all-in-one plugin to improve your ChatGPT experience
 - [ChatGPT-Prompt-Genius](https://github.com/benf2004/ChatGPT-Prompt-Genius) Multi-purpose ChatGPT Chrome Extension
+- [ReadAnything](https://github.com/Zhangyanbo/ReadAnything) Read any hard content with the help of GPT

 ## 桌面应用